elixir-lang/elixir-lang.github.com/_posts/2024-06-12-elixir-v1-17-0-released.markdown

 Elixir v1.17 has just been released. 🎉

-Elixir v1.17 doesn't implement full static typing, but new set-theoretic type system is making its first steps into the language in this release.
+Elixir v1.17 doesn't implement full static typing, but the new set-theoretic type system is making its first steps into the language in this release.
 This new version also adds support [Erlang/OTP 27](https://www.erlang.org/downloads/27), the latest and greatest Erlang release.
 You'll also find a new calendar-related data type (`Duration`) and a `Date.shift/2` function.

 Let's dive in.